grlju/webpage/content/post/knights/knights.md

 g_names[, entity_type := str_squish(entity_type)]
 ```

-Third, we converted elements of names to standard abbreviations taken
+Third, I converted elements of names to standard abbreviations taken
 from CRSP abbreviations (I also have a post about how to get these
 [here](/post/crspabb/crspabb))